sholtomaud/blog/_posts/2014-04-27-starting-to-build-things.md

 after enough googling for, honestly, usually the wrong thing, I was able to figure out what I needed to do to make it work.

-I had the good fortunate of being able to start working on these kind of things while still in high school, but if you didn’t, no need to distress.
+I had the good fortune of being able to start working on these kind of things while still in high school, but if you didn’t, no need to distress.
 Many of the best programmers in the community started in their twenties or later.
 [DHH][], the creator of [Ruby on Rails][] started in his twenties, and so did [Yehuda